jasonwebb/tc-maker-4x4-router/README.md

 ---
 **Chico is up and running as of 6/25/2017!**

-If you want to get trained on using the machine, start by reading through the wiki, then contact either Jason Webb or Pete McKenna to set up some training time.
+If you want to get trained on using the machine, start by reading through the wiki,

 ---